goose-ws/bash-scripts/README.md

 This is a collection of bash scripts I've hacked together over time which may be useful enough that I'm sharing them on GitHub

+**Please do not use or expect anything from the 'testing' branch to work.
+Only scripts from the 'main' branch are polished enough to be expected to work reliably.
+And even then, consider them 'beta v2' stable, not full production stable.**

 I have a moderate amount of skill in bash.
 I am no expert, but I am no novice either.
 There may be better ways to execute the flow of logic I am trying to achieve in these scripts.
 If you have a suggestion, I would welcome a pull request.
 If you have an issue, you are welcome to create an Issue or reach out to me on IRC.
 I idle in #goose on Libera, and usually respond within a few hours of being highlighted.

 Unless otherwise noted, all scripts in this repository are covered by the [MIT liencse](https://github.com/goose-ws/bash-scripts/blob/main/LICENSE)